 Ask us.
 We’re eager to help.
 Email [email protected] with the subject line: CONTEST INFO PLEASE.

 Especially for our digital non-natives: Need help getting your poem single-spaced in Word?
 Not sure how to attach a file to email?
-Other technology questions about your submission?
+Other technology questions?
 Reach out.
-Email [email protected] with the subject line: CONTEST INFO PLEASE
+Email [email protected] with the subject line: CONTEST INFO PLEASE.

 Questions on poetic forms?
-You’ll find member-expert Florence Bruce's Blogspot and several other resources on our resources page.
+See Florence Bruce's Blogspot and more, available on our resources page.

 Get a printer-friendly version of our guidelines here.